Incipit: Medieval Europe

 Incipit, miniature and first four lines of Aiol and Mirabel, ms. 25516 fr. of the BnF, fol.
 96r.
 1275–90.

 Incipits are generally, but not always, in red in medieval manuscripts.
 They may come before a miniature or an illuminated or historiated letter.

-Papal bulls
+Church documents

-Traditionally, papal bulls and encyclicals, documents issued under the authority of the Pope, are referenced by their Latin incipit.
+Traditionally, conciliar documents, papal bulls and encyclicals, documents issued under the authority of the Pope, are referenced by their Latin incipit.

 Hindu texts

 Some of the mantras, suktas from the hymns of the Vedas, conform to this usage.

 Modern uses of incipits

 The idea of choosing a few words or a phrase or two, which would be placed on the spine of a book and its cover, developed slowly with the birth of printing, and the idea of a title page with a short title and subtitle came centuries later, replacing earlier, more verbose titles.

 The modern use of standardized titles, combined with the International Standard Bibliographic Description (ISBD), have made the incipit obsolete as a tool for organizing information in libraries.

 However, incipits are still used to refer to untitled poems, songs, and prayers, such as Gregorian chants, operatic arias, many prayers and hymns, and numerous poems, including those of Emily Dickinson.
 That such a use is an incipit and not a title is most obvious when the line breaks off in the middle of a grammatical unit (e.g., Shakespeare's sonnet 55 "Not marble, nor the gilded monuments").

 Latin legal concepts are often designated by the first few words, for example, habeas corpus for habeas corpus ad subjiciendum ("may you have the person to be subjected [to examination]") which are itself the key words of a much longer writ.

 Many word processors propose the first few words of a document as a default file name, assuming that the incipit may correspond to the intended title of the document.

 The space-filling, or place-holding, text lorem ipsum is known as such from its incipit.

 Occasionally, incipits have been used for humorous effect, such as in the Alan Plater-written television series The Beiderbecke Affair and its sequels, in which each episode is named for the first words spoken in the episode (leading to episode titles such as "What I don't understand is this..." and "Um...I know what you're thinking").